Tokyo may not be the vegan heaven that you expect, but if you know where to look, it’s not difficult to find some mouth-watering vegan desserts.

 Ain Soph Soar does great parfaits.
 This matcha red bean parfait has two scoops of perfectly creamy ice cream with whip, red bean paste, mochi, matcha jelly and more.

 If those are not enough, they also have cheesecake, chocolate cake, creme brulee and these cute dessert cups:

-Originally from Kyoto, this ice cream parlor is vegan friendly with almost half the flavors vegan.
-The other flavors are either bee-gan (with honey) or milk base.
+Originally from Kyoto, this ice cream parlour is vegan friendly with almost half the flavours vegan.
+The other flavours are either bee-gan (with honey) or milk base.
 The standard cone is vegan, but the waffle cone is not.

-The ice cream is creamy and flavorful.
-I especially love their ‘French High Grade Chocolate Sorbet”, which is one of the richest chocolate flavors I’ve had, in an ice cream form.
-Other flavors like matcha ume plum and roasted brown rice caramel are also great.
-You can also find seasonal flavors throughout the year.
+The ice cream is creamy and flavourful.
+I especially love their ‘French High Grade Chocolate Sorbet”, which is one of the richest chocolate flavours I’ve had, in an ice cream form.
+Other flavours like matcha ume plum and roasted brown rice caramel are also great.
+You can also find seasonal flavours throughout the year.